dbelyaeff/cogearjs.org/src/pages/docs/workflow.md

 2. Theme layouts  # (ex.:`./themes/default/layouts`)
 ```
 This way you can override theme layout with the current site layout.

+> If site config `config.theme` is set to `false`, only site `layouts` folder will be used for search.

+> If there is no site or theme layout, build process will be stopped.

 ## Page content in layout